senmarutech/senmarutech/README.md

 ## Hi there 👋

 I'm Sen, a frontend enthusiast developer based in Indonesia.

-I design and build modern web interfaces that are clean, responsive, and user-friendly.

-If an idea pops into my head, chances are I'll try to build it and make it real.

-My main tech stack is React js, Vue js, Tailwind CSS, and JavaScript.
-Currently exploring TypeScript to level up my skills.

-I love turning UI designs into interactive experiences.
+I create captivating and responsive web interfaces as a Frontend Developer with a solid foundation in UI/UX design.
+With two years of experience and a degree in Informatics, I focus on transforming user-centric designs into high-performing web applications.
+My approach emphasizes clean, maintainable code and seamless collaboration within teams, ensuring optimal functionality across all devices and browsers.
+I thrive on staying current with the latest trends and technologies, continuously enhancing user experiences while meeting business objectives.
+If you need a dedicated partner who can bring your digital vision to life, let’s discuss how I can contribute to your project’s success.
+My main tech stack is React js, Tailwind CSS, and JavaScript.
+Currently exploring Vue js to level up my skills.

 ---
 Tools & Tech